A machine learning-based study of open-charm hadrons in proton-proton collisions at the Large Hadron Collider: Methodology

 \subsection{Machine Learning Algorithms}

-With the introduction of machine learning tools, drawing significant conclusions from a large set of experimental data has become easier and more reliable.
+With the introduction of ML tools, drawing significant conclusions from a large set of experimental data has become easier and more reliable.
 This is achieved by properly taking care of the correlations among the input features.
 In experimental high-energy physics, one of the most complex problems is understanding the underlying physical processes in particle production in the subatomic realm.
-With the detected final state particles, one can use their four-momenta as input features to the machine learning algorithm.
-In this study, we use three machine-learning algorithms, namely, CatBoost (v1.2), Random Forest (v1.3.0), and XGBoost (v1.7.3).
-These ML techniques are very efficient for classification problems, each with its own unique strength.
-For instance, CatBoost is designed to handle categorical variables and does not require extensive data preprocessing like one-hot encoding.
-It also implements ordered boosting, a permutation-driven alternative to the classical algorithm, which improves the model prediction.
-On the other hand, Random Forest is an ensemble learning method that operates by constructing multiple decision trees during training and outputting the class that is the mode of classes of individual trees.
-It is highly flexible and efficient, even without hyper-parameter tuning.
-Lastly, XGBoost is a gradient-boosting framework that uses boosted decision trees.
-It implements parallel processing, which makes it fastest among all sequential gradient boosting techniques.
-It also includes parameter regularization to prevent overtraining, which is not available in most of the other algorithms.
+With the detected final state particles, one can use their four-momenta as input features to the ML algorithm.
+In this study, we use three ML algorithms, namely, CatBoost (v1.2), Random Forest (v1.3.0), and XGBoost (v1.7.3).
+These techniques are very efficient for classification problems, each with its unique strength.

 These three models are often preferred over others due to their robustness, efficiency, and the fact that they can easily handle a variety of data types.
 They also have the ability to model complex nonlinear correlations, which adds to their versatility and utility in many real-world applications~\cite{Torfi:2019}.
 For training and prediction, we use Python 3.11 as well as computing and plotting the confusion matrix, importance score, and learning curve.